-7. For areas the Minister's delegate decides should be offered for lease by public tender, auction or ballot, NSW DPI will publish in the NSW Gazette and on the department's website, a notice:

-- a. describing the area to be leased sufficiently to identify it. - b. specifying the method by which the lease is to be offered. - c. specifying a deadline (not less than 30 days after the date of publication) for persons to lodge with the Minister objections to the leasing of the area. - d. specifying any covenants or conditions to which the disposal of the lease will be subject (cl 33(1), the Regulation). - 8.
-A copy of the notice must be given to any association representing aquaculture permit holders that has notified the Minister of its interest in being notified of the area being considered for leasing (cl 33(2), the Regulation). - 9.
-In deciding whether to proceed with the leasing of the area, the Minister's delegate must consider objections to the leasing of an area (cl 33(4), the Regulation).
+- 7. For areas the Minister's delegate decides should be offered for lease by public tender, auction or ballot, DPIRD will, in line with s 42 of the Regulation, publish in the NSW Gazette and on the department's website, a notice that includes the following information: - a. the area proposed to be offered for lease. - b. the method by which the lease is to be offered. - c. the period within which a person may make written submissions objecting to the leasing of the area (not less than 30 days after the date of publication). - d. any covenants or conditions to which the disposal of the lease will be subject. - 8.
+A lease area that is subject to a development plan (for example, POAA in OISAS) is exempt from the requirement outlined in clause 7 of this policy. - 9.
+A copy of the notice must be given to any association representing aquaculture permit holders that has notified the Minister of its interest in being notified of the area being considered for leasing (s 42(4) of the Regulation). - 10.
+In deciding whether to proceed with the leasing of the area, the Minister's delegate must consider objections to the leasing of an area (s 42(5) of the Regulation).